MXD-K1/py-stardew_valley/README.md

 ## Problems
 1. For unknown reason some the _sprites_ might not appear in the screen.
 As a temporary solution I sorted the *sprite groups*.
 2. If long time was spent in the game without sleeping, the display gets weird.
+(In progress)

 ## How to Run
 1. Clone this repository to your local machine.